erushinj/moon-alarmingly-streamlined-spawngroups/README.md

         <td>
             <ul>
                 <li>Tweaks Streamlined Heisting's default groups to work with the Level Mod and Skill Level settings</li>
-                <li>Does not add new units to the groups; all other aspects of the mod, such as mission script tweaks, still apply</li>
+                <li>Does not add new units to the groups; keeps Marshals in the assaults</li>
+                <li>All other aspects of the mod, such as unit weapon changes and mission script tweaks, still apply</li>
             </ul>
         </td>
     </tr>